Reinforcement Learning from Human Feedback

 Alternatives

 There are multiple other ways to collect useful feedback data for RLHF that have not been pursued in as great of detail.
-Examples include using single datapoints with directional labels, e.g. as shown from Ai2 playground above in fig. 4, directly with algorithms designed for single direction signals like Kahneman-Tversk Optimization (KTO) [7].
-Other algorithms have been proposed with different types of feedback signals such as fine-grained feedback, e.g. at the token level [8], or natural language feedback, e.g. by writing responses [9], to provide a richer learning signal in exchange for a more complex data collection setup.
+Examples include using single data points with directional labels, e.g. as shown from Ai2 playground above in fig. 4, directly with algorithms designed for single direction signals like Kahneman-Tversky Optimization (KTO) [10].
+Other algorithms have been proposed with different types of feedback signals such as fine-grained feedback, e.g. at the token level [11], or natural language feedback, e.g. by writing responses [12], to provide a richer learning signal in exchange for a more complex data collection setup.

 Sourcing and Contracts